vuusale/homebrewcrypto/README.md

-# homebrewcrypto
+# HomeBrew Crypto

-Encryption algorithm created by me
+New generation encryption algorithm created by me

+It was developed based on <b>Vigenère cipher</b>